Where We Work

 CAMPO RD & SINGER LN, RANCHO SAN DIEGO, CA 91978

-This area is the site of both EDI education and community outreach programs.
-Students visit the refuge as part of EDI's education programs.
-EDI staff and volunteers also help refuge staff by conducting habitat restoration and hosting interpretive events at this site.
+Students visit the refuge as part of EDI's education program, and EDI staff and volunteers help refuge staff by contributing to habitat restoration at this site.

-San Diego Bay National Wildlife Refuge at Sweetwater Marsh
+San Diego Bay National Wildlife Refuge: Sweetwater Marsh

-Students explore the marsh around the Living Coast Discovery Center and the south end of San Diego Bay at the 13th Street restoration site.
-Both sites host the Discover Nature App for iphone and android based devices.
-Called “Discover Sweetwater” and “Discover South Bay,” these interactive nature-based scavenger hunts teach visitors about the diverse wildlife that make the San Diego Bay such a vibrant and important ecosystem.
+Students are given the opportunity to explore the marsh around the Living Coast Discovery Center and the south end of San Diego Bay at the 13th Street restoration site.
+Our lessons at this site include educating the students about the diverse wildlife that makes the San Diego Bay such a vibrant and important ecosystem.

 Rancho Jamul Ecological Reserve

-Located in the eastern part of San Diego County between the towns of Jamul and Dulzura, The Rancho Jamul Ecological Reserve is a 5,600-acre holding of the California Department of Fish and Wildlife.
+Located in the eastern part of San Diego County between Jamul and Dulzura, The Rancho Jamul Ecological Reserve is a 5,600 acre property of the California Department of Fish and Wildlife.

-Although this reserve is not regularly open to the public, EDI often hosts volunteer opportunities and outreach events on site.
-A regular cadre of EDI volunteers meets every regularly on the property to support the restoration and scientific monitoring efforts of California Department of Fish & Widlife, U.S. Fish & Wildlife Service and other regional agencies and non-profits.
-EDI's offices are on site, in the historic Daley Ranch House.
-Students also visit the refuge as part of EDI's education programs.
+Although this reserve is not open to the public, EDI hosts volunteer opportunities and outreach events on this site.
+Occasionally, with permission, we also host members-only hikes here!
+Our Tuesday volunteers often visit this site with EDI staff to support the restoration and scientific monitoring efforts of the California Department of Fish & Widlife, U.S. Fish & Wildlife Service, and other regional agencies and non-profits.
+Our office is on site, in the historic Daley Ranch House.
+Students also visit the refuge as part of EDI's education programs!

 Stay Up-To-Date